2012 Republican Party presidential primaries

 Super Tuesday primaries took place on March 6.
 With ten states voting and 391 delegates being allocated, it had less than half the potential impact of its 2008 predecessor.
 Romney carried six states and Santorum three, while Gingrich won his home state of Georgia.
 Twelve more events were held in March, including all of the territorial contests and the first local conventions that allocated delegates (Wyoming's county conventions).
 Santorum won Kansas and three Southern primaries, but was unable to make any significant gains on Romney, who maintained a solid lead over all other contenders after securing more than half of the delegates allocated in the month of March.

 Santorum suspended his campaign on April 10, a week after losing Wisconsin and two other primaries to Romney.
 Gingrich followed suit on May 2, after the Republican National Committee (RNC) declared Romney the presumptive nominee on April 25 and put its resources behind him.
 On May 14, Paul announced that he would suspend funding the remaining primary contests and devote his resources to winning delegates at state conventions.
 He then won majorities in delegations of three states whose non-binding primaries had been in favor of other candidates.
 On May 29, Romney reached the nominating threshold of 1,144 delegates by most projected counts following his primary win in Texas and was congratulated by RNC Chairman Reince Priebus for "securing the delegates needed to be our party's official nominee at our convention in Tampa."
 With his subsequent victories in California and several smaller states, Romney surpassed a majority of bound delegates on June 5.

 Romney chose congressman Paul Ryan to be his running mate, but they went on to lose the general election to incumbent President Barack Obama.
 Ryan later went on to serve a term as Speaker of the United States House of Representatives and Romney was elected to the U.S. Senate from Utah in 2018.

+As of 2024, these are the most recent Republican Party presidential primaries where Donald Trump didn't run in, and also the most recent primary in which Trump wasn’t chosen as the nominee.